FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 Rule = (tree: Tree, context: SchematicContext) => Tree | Observable<Tree> | Rule | Promise<void> | Promise<Rule> | void;
 ```

+A `Rule` is a function which returns a `Tree`, `Observable<Tree>` or the mentioned return types above.

-Perfect, let us think about what we want to achieve here.
+So far so good.
+But before we start let us think of what we want to achieve with our schematic here.

 ## Separating into smaller actions